 Plenty of dinosaur enthusiasts know that the first formal description of what would later be identified as a dinosaur fossil came in 1824: William Buckland's Notice on the Megalosaurus.
 Fewer people realize, however, that the first known illustration of what was probably a dinosaur bone — maybe also a Megalosaurus — was published a century and a half earlier.
 The man responsible for the first dinosaur bone depiction was an English naturalist named Robert Plot.

 Born in 1640, Plot was his father's only son, and lucky enough to enjoy a good education, studying at the Free School at Wye in Kent and then Magdalen Hall in Oxford, where he earned a bachelor's, master's, and civil law degree.
-He entered University College, Oxford, as a commoner where he became the first keeper of the Ashmolean Museum.
-He also practiced alchemy for a profit and claimed to find the secret of "first matter," the holy grail of alchemy.
+He entered University College, Oxford, as a commoner, but soon became quite successful.
+Oxford's Ashmolean Museum (upper floor), School of Natural History (ground floor) and chemistry lab (basement) all inhabited the same building, and Plot oversaw all three.
+He was Oxford's first professor of chemistry and the first keeper of the Ashmolean Museum.
+Practicing alchemy for a profit, he claimed to find the secret of "first matter," the holy grail of alchemy.
 In 1690, Plot resigned his post, got married, and retired to live the life of a leisured country gentleman.

 One of the many projects Plot undertook in his productive career was documenting the natural history of Oxfordshire and, later, Staffordshire.
 What "natural history" meant was still being worked out in the late 17th century.
 For that matter, so was the meaning of "fossil."
 Prior to that time, natural historians often cast their nets very wide, writing about the natural history of vast territories, if not the whole world.
 Plot instead undertook a detailed study of a single county.
 His natural history entailed mapping his areas of interest, including enough detail to determine who owned which property.
 He developed some useful mapping conventions in the process.
 But he went further than mere mapping, describing natural phenomena — and unnatural phenomena, too.
 Chapter headings in his natural histories included "Of the Heavens and Air," "Of the Waters," "Of the Earths," "Of Stones," "Of Formed Stones," "Of Plants," "Of Brutes," "Of Men and Women" and "Of Arts and Of Antiquities."